Speed Up Zig-Zag

-for all $t$ which contradicts, $\mu$ having heavy tails. \end{proof}
+which creates a contradiction as $\pi$ has heavy tails. \end{proof}

-Note that the same proof can be used for any other algorithm with unit speed function such as the Bouncy Particle Sampler with refreshing velocities taken from the unit sphere.
-Since these processes move with unit speed, they won't be allowed to explore the tails of the distribution sufficiently, which will result in a bad estimation of a target distribution that has heavy tails.
-Unit velocities are used mainly for the simplicity of the deterministic paths they provide.
+Note that the same proof can be used for any other algorithm with constant speed function such as the Bouncy Particle Sampler with refreshing velocities taken from the unit sphere.
+Since these processes move with constant speed, they will not be able to explore the tails of the distribution sufficiently, which will result in a bad estimation of a target distribution that has heavy tails.
+Constant velocities are used mainly for the simplicity of the deterministic paths they provide.
 However, there are other types of deterministic paths that we can simulate exactly which do not move with unit speed.
-This raises the question why not allowing for the Zig-Zag process to move with non-unit velocities.
+This raises the question why not allow the original Zig-Zag process to move with non-constant velocities.
 We introduce this algorithm in the following section.